-The program includes clear and measurable outcomes and details a plan for related data collection to evaluate success.
-Outcome data reflecting on sobriety, housing, employment, recidivism, engagement with law page 3 of 7 enforcement and emergency services, access to and/or retention in services are preferred.

-- \circ $\;$ The program demonstrates clear linkage between program activities and outcomes. - The program provides reasonable evidence of the achievement of previously identified outcome(s). - Reasonable levels of service are provided for resources expended.
+- The program includes clear and measurable outcomes and details a plan for related data collection to evaluate success.
+Outcome data reflecting on sobriety, housing, employment, recidivism, engagement with law enforcement and emergency services, access to and/or retention in services are preferred. - o The program demonstrates clear linkage between program activities and outcomes. - o The program provides reasonable evidence of the achievement of previously identified outcome(s). - o Reasonable levels of service are provided for resources expended.